The Moment Your Phone Stopped Working for You

 What if a tool I love fails the adoption protocol?

-You’ve learned something valuable about your decision-making: you adopted it based on emotional appeal rather than strategic fit.
-You have three choices: (1) reformulate what problem the tool actually solves and whether that’s worth its overhead, (2) change how you use it to align with intentional purposes, or (3) accept this is a hobby tool rather than a productivity tool.
-All three are valid; the point is making the choice conscious.
+You have three valid choices: (1) reformulate what problem the tool actually solves and decide whether that justifies its overhead, (2) change how you use it to align with an intentional purpose, or (3) accept this is a hobby tool rather than a productivity tool.
+The protocol failure reveals that you adopted on emotional appeal rather than strategic fit.
+All three paths are legitimate; the point is making the choice conscious rather than leaving the tool to accumulate by default.

 How often should I review my technology stack?